ICD-10 Insurance Settings

 Here’s how to edit the ICD-10 and ICD-9 insurance settings:

-- To enter a different effective date, click on the date field and type in the date the payer began accepting ICD-10 codes.
+- To enter a different effective date, click the Date effective field and type in the date the payer began accepting ICD-10 codes.

 - If you would like this payer to continue accepting ICD-9 codes indefinitely, unselect the ICD-10 checkbox.

 Adding both ICD-9 and ICD-10 Codes to Notes and Cases

 In some instances, you may need to add both ICD-9 and ICD-10 codes to a single case.
 For example, a patient may have primary insurance that accepts ICD-10 codes and secondary insurance that accepts ICD-9.

 To accommodate these scenarios, the Add/Edit Case screen allows you to select the patient’s primary and secondary insurances before you choose the diagnosis codes.
 Then, as shown in the image below, the diagnosis code selector tool will prompt you to select either ICD 9 or ICD-10 codes based on the insurances you’ve entered.
 If a case requires dual coding, you will see two options for adding codes: one labeled Add new code (which opens the ICD-10 code selector) and one labeled Add ICD-9 code (which opens the ICD-9 code selector).

 Why can't I delete the 000.00 Unknown ICD-9 code off a patient's chart?